 We are committed to promoting gender, inclusion and equality through our work.

-We interviewed Extremely Together Young Leaders Jonah and Hassan on the importance of interfaith dialogue in preventing violent extremism.
+Extremely Together Young Leaders Jonah and Hassan on the importance of interfaith dialogue in preventing violent extremism.

 Excluding youth from decision-making and peace efforts is detrimental to society – find out why in the new position paper from Extremely Together.